 Frankincense oil is a natural remedy that comes from the resin of a tree.
 People have used it in traditional medicine for centuries, and some say it has anti-inflammatory and anti-tumor properties.

 Frankincense comes from the Boswellia tree.
 It has a long history in myth and folk medicine, especially in India and African countries.
 In the Bible, it is one of three gifts that the wise men offered to Jesus, possibly because of its apparent healing powers.

 Substances that occur in frankincense have a number of possible health benefits.

 These include controlling bleeding, speeding up the wound-healing process, improving oral health, fighting inflammatory conditions such as arthritis, and improving uterine health.

 Studies have suggested that certain substances in frankincense may be useful as a cancer treatment.
-Current research is limited, but early results appear promising.

 Here we will look at some of the reasons why frankincense might help to treat cancer.

 Frankincense and inflammation